Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 Ceylon cinnamon and bitter melon moderate sugar spikes and crashes.
 This helps control hunger and benefits natural weight control.

-White and green tea contain the powerful antioxidant EGCG and a very small amount of caffeine.
+White and green tea contain the potent antioxidant EGCG and a very small amount of caffeine.
 While ginger, turmeric and black pepper are all strong inflammation fighters.

 3. Probiotics and Prebiotic FOS for Digestive Health

-The 4 strains of probiotics in polyphenol blend – B. coagulans, L. acidophilus, B. lactis and L. reuteri – are all considered beneficial for improving intestinal flora.
+The 4 strains of probiotics in polyphenol blend – B. coagulans, L. acidophilus, B. lactis and L. reuteri – are all considered helpful for improving intestinal flora.

-Prebiotic FOS can also improve gut health, though some people do experience side effects like gas and bloating when they first take it.
+Prebiotic FOS can also improve gut health, though some people do experience side effects like gas and bloating when they first start using it.

 What I Don’t Like